 Approaching views show a contained settlement defined by trees, with the majority of post-war development within the earlier boundaries.
-Hedgerows of blackthorn and hawthorn grow along the approach roads giving a superb display of blossom between March and May.
+Hedgerows of blackthorn and hawthorn grow along the approach roads giving a superb display of blossom between March and May, and of berries in the autumn.
 Formal lines of poplars, a species introduced to the fens as windbreaks, are a distinctive feature on the western approaches.
 Smallholdings for market gardening, flower growing, nurseries and orchards are characteristic features of the village environs.
 These have reduced significantly since 1994 with increased housing development.